News & Events

-Joey made the courageous decision to donate her organs and since then he has become an advocate for organ donation.
+Joey made the courageous decision to donate his mother's organs and since then he has become an advocate for organ donation.

 Joey drove the #52 in the May 2nd NASCAR race at Talladega.
 The Alabama Organ Center and Mississippi Organ Recovery Agency were the primary sponsors of the "Donate Life" car.
 The Donate Life logo was prominently displayed on the hood and a picture of Amber Warren, an organ donor at the age of 14, was pictured on the trunk lid.
 The Warren family attended the May 2nd race, cheering on the "Donate Life" care, knowing that Amber's tragic death helped others through organ donation.